sourcegraph/handbook/content/talent/resources_for_candidates.md

 We are growing rapidly and post new jobs on a weekly basis.
 We encourage you to check our [our careers page](https://boards.greenhouse.io/sourcegraph91) regularly to see if there is a match.

+# Working at Sourcegraph

-## Sourcegraph's culture
+### Sourcegraph's culture

 We are an all [all-remote company](https://about.sourcegraph.com/handbook/company/remote) with teammates across the globe.
 Our [company values](https://about.sourcegraph.com/handbook/company/values) are the beliefs and principles that help us achieve our [goals & mission](https://about.sourcegraph.com/handbook/company/strategy#mission), and build an [inclusive team](https://about.sourcegraph.com/handbook/company/values#be-welcoming-and-inclusive).
 They apply at every level of our organization, and we talk to every candidate about our values during our [values interview](https://about.sourcegraph.com/handbook/talent/interview_training).

-## Sourcegraph hiring values

-We believe all candidates are deserving of a fair, equitable, and enjoyable interview experience.
-You can read more about our hiring values [here](https://about.sourcegraph.com/handbook/talent/hiring#values-and-practices).

-## Benefits, perks, and compensation
+### Benefits, perks, and compensation

 We want our teammates to be happy, healthy, and productive, which is why we strive to provide competitive [benefits and perks](https://about.sourcegraph.com/handbook/people-ops/benefits-and-perks).
 In addition, we are committed to paying all teammates [equitably and competitively](https://about.sourcegraph.com/handbook/people-ops/compensation), and always determine our offers based on market data, **not** your past compensation.

-## Interviewing at Sourcegraph
+# Interviewing at Sourcegraph

 - [Our interview process](https://about.sourcegraph.com/handbook/talent/the_interview_process).
 - [Types of interviews](https://about.sourcegraph.com/handbook/talent/types_of_interviews).
 - [How to prepare for your interview](https://about.sourcegraph.com/handbook/talent/how_to_prepare_for_candidates).

+### Sourcegraph hiring values

+We believe all candidates are deserving of a fair, equitable, and enjoyable interview experience.
+You can read more about our hiring values [here](https://about.sourcegraph.com/handbook/talent/hiring#values-and-practices).

-## Candidate experience
+### Candidate experience

 We know that interviewing can be stressful and that a lot of time and energy is spent as you go through the process.
 We are committed to providing a world-class candidate experience, so if there's anything we can do to make your experience more enjoyable, please feel free to email recruiting@sourcegraph.com.
 You can also provide anonymous feedback in the candidate survey sent via Greenhouse after you are 1) declined or 2) sign your offer.